-Morita discloses a mobile videophone device and a charger dock.
-The charger dock connects directly between a wall outlet and the mobile videophone and charges the videophone via a USB connection.
+Morita is directed to a charger dock for a mobile videophone device.
+The charger dock connects directly between a wall outlet and the mobile videophone, and charges the videophone via a USB connection.
 Morita, $\P$ 0012.
 Moreover, the charger dock can also connect to various other USB devices including a personal computer and numerous peripheral devices (e.g., the keyboard of Shiga).
 Morita at Abstract ("To provide a hub-controllable charger capable of accessing a plurality of external devices in a state wherein a mobile phone is coupled to the charger, and capable of managing transmission and branching of signals between each.")